 However, fear is still warranted, and there are several things that we can do to make sure that we reduce our risk of attack.

-As we have discovered, coyotes are over most of North America from the Southernmost state of Texas up to New York, but there are places such as California where they are more prevalent, and there have been more attacks on humans and pets.
+Coyotes live throughout most of North America from Texas up to New York, but there are places such as California where they are more prevalent.

 When walking pets, do not let them run loose